 ARTICLE 4: SENDING SAMPLES

-For each Product registered, 3 samples of 0.5l or 0.75l shall be submitted.
 Sales labels in conformity with the regulations of the country of production or sale shall be affixed to the sample bottles before they are submitted.

-Samples should arrive at the FIT ‘postage paid’, i.e., with shipping, customs duties and taxes paid by the sender.
+Samples should arrive at the Competition ‘postage paid’, i.e., with shipping, customs duties and taxes paid by the sender.
 Bottles shall be sent at the participant’s expense and at his or her own risk.
 Any sample sent shipping due will be refused.
-Samples received that do not correspond to registration information or were not previously registered will not be presented for tasting and will remain the property of the FIT.
+Samples received that do not correspond to registration information or were not previously registered will not be presented for tasting and will remain the property of the Competition.

 ARTICLE 5: REGISTRATION RULES

 The participant must provide the information required to open an account.
 He or she must also complete a registration form, called a product form, for each product submitted.
 This may be done by post or online.

 Registration by post: The completed participant form and product form(s) should be sent to the following address: Frankfurt International Trophy - An der Ochsenwiese 3, 55124 Mainz - Germany.
 Forms are available on the Competiton’s website ( www.frankfurt-trophy.com), hereafter known as the site”, or upon request.

 a) The participant must open an account on the site.
 He or she will then have a personal account that can be used to present products.
 There is no charge for opening an account.

 b) A form must be completed on the site for each product submitted.
 This form is available on the site from the participant’s personal account.

 2. Registration fees must be paid in accordance with provisions laid down in Article 7.
 Payment methods are also described in detail in Article 7.